yale-mgt-656-fall-2023/.github/profile/README.md

 * The quiz questions are not uniformly drawn from material in the pre-class reading.
-Some pre-class reading will be over-represented and some under-represented either, usually because of heterogeneous importance of the pre-class reading material.
+Some pre-class reading will be over-represented and some under-represented, usually because of heterogeneous importance of the pre-class reading material.
 * We want the quiz questions to test your conceptual understanding.
   We do not want to ask "gotcha" questions or simple recall questions.